Toronto Transit Commission: Fares

 Since March 1, 2015, children 12 and under have been able to ride the TTC for free year-round.
 As of June 2, 2025, the TTC's fare payment system consists of cash fares, Presto cards and Presto tickets.
 Customers also have the option to pay the equivalent of the adult single-ride TTC Presto card fare prices by tapping a contactless credit or debit card on TTC Presto fare readers.
-TTC monthly passes and the 12-month pass are available for loading onto a Presto card, while TTC day passes are available through the limited use Presto tickets package.
 Since April 3, 2023, the adult cash fare and single-ride Presto tickets has been $3.35 for a single trip.
 Since April 3, 2023, the cost of adult single fares using a Presto card has been $3.30.
 The Fair Pass program allows those eligible for the Ontario Disability Support Program (ODSP) or Ontario Works to receive a discount when using a Presto card.

+As of September 1, 2026, the TTC's monthly fare capping program allows riders using their Presto card, credit card or debit card to only pay 47 TTC fares in a calendar month and then receive free travel for the remainder of the month offering similar benefits as a TTC monthly pass provides without the upfront cost.

 Paddle-style fare gates at Toronto subway stations are equipped with Presto readers, as seen in Victoria Park station in 2023.

 The Presto card is an electronic unified contactless smart card–based fare payment system, owned and managed by Metrolinx, for use across the TTC transit network, along with several other transit service providers throughout the Greater Toronto and Hamilton Area (GTHA) including the Metrolinx-owned GO Transit, Union Pearson Express services and on OC Transpo in Ottawa.
 The TTC also provides limited-use paper Presto tickets, mainly for occasional riders, which come in 1-ride, 2-ride and day pass varieties.
 Users tap their Presto card or ticket on a Presto reader as they enter a TTC station or vehicle.
-Either their fare is automatically paid through stored value, verifies if the Presto user has a valid TTC transit pass on it, or validates the TTC's two-hour Presto transfer.
+Either their fare is automatically paid through stored value or validates the TTC's two-hour Presto transfer or TTC transit pass.
 Their card or ticket then acts as proof-of-payment (POP) to present to TTC staff such as fare inspectors, who carry hand-held devices to verify Presto fare payments, upon request.
 As of June 2018, Presto readers are available at the entrances of all subway stations and on all buses and streetcars.

 Unlike the Presto card, Presto tickets can only be used on TTC services (subway and surface vehicles within the City of Toronto).
 They are not reloadable and cannot be used on any other transit service providers that use Presto.